wyfo/apischema/docs/validation.md

 `yield` can also be used with only an error message.

 !!! note
-    For dataclass field error path, it's advised to use `apischema.objects.get_alias` instead of raw string, because it will take in account potential aliasing and it will be better handled by IDE (refactoring, cross-referencing, etc.)
+    For dataclass field error path, it's advised to use `apischema.objects.get_alias` instead of raw string, because it will take into account potential aliasing and it will be better handled by IDE (refactoring, cross-referencing, etc.)

 ### Discard

-If one of your validators fails because a field is corrupted, maybe you don't want following validators to be executed. `validator` decorator provides a `discard` parameter to discard fields of the remaining validation.
+If one of your validators fails because a field is corrupted, maybe you don't want subsequent validators to be executed. `validator` decorator provides a `discard` parameter to discard fields of the remaining validation.
 All the remaining validators having discarded fields in [dependencies](#automatic-dependencies-management) will not be executed.

 ```python
 {!discard.py!}
 ```

-You can notice in this example that *apischema* tries avoiding using raw strings to identify fields.
+You can notice in this example that *apischema* tries to avoid using raw strings to identify fields.
 In every function of the library using fields identifier (`apischema.validator`, `apischema.dependent_required`, `apischema.fields.set_fields`, etc.), you have always three ways to pass them:
 - using field object, preferred in dataclass definition;
 - using `apischema.objects.get_field`, to be used outside of class definition; it works with `NamedTuple` too — the object returned is the *apischema* internal field representation, common to `dataclass`, `NamedTuple` and `TypedDict`;
 - using raw strings, thus not handled by static tools like refactoring, but it works;